primap-community/primap2/docs/development.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/psf/black

-We use the ``black`` code format standard, which is also enforced by our CI pipeline and pre-commit hooks, so you *will* use that standard.
+We use the ``black`` code format standard (via the ruff linter), which is also enforced by our CI pipeline and pre-commit hooks, so you *will* use that standard.
 Don't worry about it, though, it all happens automatically, just running "make lint" will apply the standard.
 We also follow